hoeg/docker-node-addon/README.md

 # docker-node-addon

-This project contains should be used for building your nodejs addon using node-gyp.
+This project should be used for building your nodejs addon using node-gyp.
 It consists of a docker file and an example addon (located in the src/ folder)

 Usage
 -----